Bea limped down the street, passing a number of specialist hospitals on the way to my office. She walked with a cane and

-So we said, “As well as you can, with whatever level of sincerity you can feel, speak as if your father were sitting right here, and tell him that you are leaving his wrongdoings and all your hurt feelings behind, that you forgive him, and that whatever your relationship will or will not be moving forward, you wish him well.”
+So we said, “As well as you can, with whatever level of sincerity you can feel, speak as if your father were sitting right here, and in your own words tell him that you are leaving his wrongdoings and all your hurt feelings behind, that you forgive him, and that whatever your relationship will or will not be moving forward, you wish him well.”

 This she did.
 And the relief was obvious.
 Immediately Bea visibly straightened up and began breathing more deeply.
 Her breathing slowed and she began to relax.
 Then after a few moments of silence and self-composure Bea bent down and picked up her cane to go.
 However we still hadn’t addressed her back so I quickly offered to give some attention to her back pain.
 Bea looked up and beamed.
 She moved her arms and legs and flexed her back.

 “Oh My G-d!!” she cried out.
 “My back’s completely better!”

-Then we prayed.
+So we prayed together.
 But it wasn’t a prayer for healing.
-It was prayer of thanks to God for releasing the emotion that had become trapped in Bea’s back all those years.
-As soon as the trapped emotion was released, and all the negativity energy of anger, hurt and resentment were let go – in such a simple way, all her pain and posture problems vanished.
+It was prayer of thanks to God for releasing the emotion that had become so badly trapped in Bea’s back all those years.
+As soon as the trapped emotion was released, and all the negativity energy of anger, hurt and resentment were let go – and in such a simple way – all her pain and posture problems vanished.
 That was 30 years ago.

-Sometimes what emerges from that listening is the awareness that a physical problem is the presenting symptom of a trapped emotion.
+Sometimes what emerges from that listening and questioning is the awareness that a physical problem is the presenting symptom of a trapped emotion.
 Which is why in my involvement with healing in Australia today the healing of trapped emotions remains a vital aspect of my practice.